MichaelWolff/project2-h2-mwolff-csumb.edu/README.md

 ###Changes that have been made
-I managed to break something with the authentication, I had everything working and then the whole hting came crumblin down Working on adding the heroku page with a database(Not updating messages properly)
+I managed to break something with the authentication, I had everything working and then the whole hting came crumblin down Working on adding the heroku page with a database(Not updating messages properly still)